99030063/portscan-script/README.md

 # portscan-script

-To start, run the menu script inside of the modular folder
+To start, run the menu script inside of the portscan_current folder